 - Turn off the heat and add hing, chili powder and turmeric.
 You can also add in garam masala if using.

-- Time to add salt and kasuri methi if using.
+- Quickly pour this off to the dal.
+Time to add salt and kasuri methi if using.

 - Mix and simmer for 2 mins.
 If using coriander leaves add them now.